You are fearfully and wonderfully made! You’ve heard it. You’ve read it. You have it inscribed on a wall plaque.

 Yes, my body amazes me.
 For like a solid fifteen seconds.

 Then, I turn on the television or scan Facebook and observe the way other bodies look.
-Suddenly, I’m not quite as impressed by my own anatomy.
+Suddenly, I’m not quite as impressed by my own anatomy, no matter how fearfully and wonderfully made it is.

 mess wonderful piece of art, could we discuss a few minor tweaks?